Alstom in Mexico

 • Guadalajara light rail

-Execution of the turnkey project on the railway for Line 3 of the Guadalajara light rail.
-Supply of 18 Metropolis trains, communication systems, high voltage substations, traction and traffic control systems based on Urbalis 400.
+Execution of the turnkey railway portion of Line 3 of the Guadalajara Light Rail project.
+Supply of 18 Metropolis trains, communication systems, high-voltage substations, traction systems, and traffic control systems based on Urbalis 400.

 • STC line 12

-• The Mayan Train will be "A train for Mexico, built in Mexico".
-Therefore, we are calling for Mexican manufacturing and trading companies that have the required capabilities to provide the products and services that will be used in the construction of this emblematic project.
+The Tren Maya (Maya Train) is “A train for Mexico, made in Mexico.”
+The same applies to Trenes del Norte (Northern Trains).
+Therefore, we invite Mexican manufacturing and commercial companies with the required capabilities to supply the products and services that will be used in the construction of these landmark projects.

-We want to work with the largest number of companies established in the country to develop the best and largest supply chain in the railway sector.
+We aim to work with the largest possible number of companies established in the country to develop the best and largest supply chain in the railway sector.

 Apply here